Unlocking the Future of Work - with Career Maps

 Career maps provide a structured visualization of how individuals can move from one role to another based on skills, education, and industry needs.
 Unlike traditional career advice, which often focuses narrowly on degree-based progression, career maps account for diverse routes into high-opportunity jobs—whether through apprenticeships, certifications, on-the-job training, or skill-based hiring.

-The Career Map Collective is working to build a nationwide framework for career mapping that addresses four key challenges:
+Our customizable Career Maps are working to build a nationwide framework that addresses key challenges:

 1. Mapping Real Career Pathways in Emerging Industries